Updated: Jun 16

 I always saw life differently, and I decided to change all of my experiences into something positive.

-To help others that might not have any hope.
-It took me years of studying to change my mind and my way of thinking and learn to speak and write the way I do today.
+To help others that might think they do not have any hope.
+It took me years of studying to change my mind and my way of thinking and I had to read a lot of dictionaries and thesaurus to learn to speak and write and think the way I do today.

-I’m still learning, and every day I choose to learn more and more to gain complete peace so I can share with anyone I may encounter.
+I’m still learning, and every day I choose to learn more and more to gain complete peace so I can share with anyone I may encounter my experiences.
 I can say that today, even with all that I have learned in life, it is better than yesterday, and tomorrow will be even better than today.
+That's my daily mentality!

 I will strive to fight every day for those that might not have the courage to do so.